igorkandyba/different/README.md

 At this moment there is only routines for performing fast and high quality blur on image.
 See folder 'Blur' for more info.

-New ported code will be added there after I will find useful code and algorithms.
+New ported code will be added there after I will find useful code and interesting algorithms.

 **Important!**
 *All rights to the original code and algorithms are belong to their authors!*